Learning to avoid phishing

 How can I recognise phishing emails?

 Often a phishing attack is easy to spot, but sometimes they can be more sophisticated.
 There often is something about a phishing attack which will make you suspicious - it might be something in the list of clues below but it may also be that you feel that something is just not right.
-It's important that you act appropriately on your suspicions - if in doubt, act as if it was definitely phishing, don't click on or open anything, and report it.
+It's important that you act appropriately on your suspicions - if in doubt, act as if it was definitely phishing, don't click on or open anything, don't engage with the email, and report it.

 When reading an email it's wise to always keep the following clues in mind.